xiangli6/Graphitti/docs/User/installation.md

 ## 1.2.2 Download Graphitti

 In order to get started with Graphitti, you will need to build it from scratch, which means getting its source codes.
-You can either download Graphitti source codes as a zip file of a stable release (See [Download a release](#1221-download-a-release)) or fork the development version from Graphitti GitHub repository (See [Fork and clone Graphitti](#1222-fork-and-clone-graphitti)).
+You can either download Graphitti source codes as a zip file of a stable release (See [the release page](https://github.com/UWB-Biocomputing/Graphitti/releases)) or fork the development version from Graphitti GitHub repository (See [Fork and clone Graphitti](#1222-fork-and-clone-graphitti)).

-### 1.2.2.1 Download a release

-Graphitti releases to be determined.

-### 1.2.2.2 Fork and clone Graphitti
+### 1.2.2.1 Fork and clone Graphitti

 If you are a Github user, you can simply fork and clone Graphitti.
 If you are new to Github, follow our Wiki page on [Contribute to Graphitti open source project](https://github.com/UWB-Biocomputing/BrainGrid/wiki/Contribute-to-BrainGrid-open-source-project).
 You can also go over our [Git Crash Course](https://github.com/UWB-Biocomputing/BrainGrid/wiki/Git-Crash-Course) for some useful tips.